You are $75 away from free shipping

 Hydrated strands are happy, healthy strands—whatever your hair type, this rule is universal.
-In order to keep your hair healthy, use a leave-in hair cream that will nourish your strands throughout the day, such as the L'Oréal Paris Elvive Extraordinary Oil-In-Cream.
-Simply apply a dime-sized amount onto damp strands post-cleansing and work it evenly throughout your lengths and ends.
-Whether you have straight hair, curly hair, or hair that’s somewhere in between, keeping your strands hydrated is a sure way to keep them looking healthy, strong, and beautiful.
+In order to keep your hair healthy, use a leave-in hair cream that will nourish your strands throughout the day, such as the L’Oréal Paris Elvive Extraordinary Oil-In-Cream.
+Simply apply a dime-sized amount onto damp strands and work it evenly throughout your lengths and ends.
+Whether you have straight hair, curly hair, or hair that’s somewhere in between, keeping your strands hydrated is a surefire way to keep them looking healthy, strong, and beautiful.

 It’s a fact, confirmed by the AAD: Wet hair breaks more easily when brushed.
-For this reason, it’s wise to use a wide-tooth comb when detangling damp or wet hair, and also to be as gentle as possible while doing so.
+For this reason, it’s wise to use a wide-tooth comb when detangling damp or wet hair and also to be as gentle as possible while doing so.

 When it comes to heat styling, it almost always is not necessary to turn your tools up to the highest setting—those super-hot settings are actually intended for in-salon treatments!
 Keeping your hot tools on the low or medium temperature setting will get the job done just as well, and without causing nearly as much damage to your strands.

 Next: What Is Hair Porosity and How Should It Impact Your Hair Care Routine?

 Sign up for the latest beauty news, product samples and coupons